Spaying and neutering your pet can:

 Better Health & Longer Life

 Fixing your cat or dog will increase its chance for a longer and healthier life.
-Altering your dog increases its life an average 1 to 3 years.
-An altered cat can live 3 to 5 years longer than an intact one.
+Fixing your dog increases its life an average 1 to 3 years.
+A fixed cat can live 3 to 5 years longer than an intact one.

 Fixed pets have a very low- to no-risk of mammary gland tumors and cancer, prostate cancer, perianal tumors, pyometria, and uterine, ovarian and testicular cancers.